bloomreach/bloomreach-discovery-data-validator/README.md

 ```

 ## Using the Bloomreach Data Validator UI
-The Bloomreach Data Validator provides a simple user interface (UI) to validate the syntax and structure JSONLines feed file.
+The Bloomreach Data Validator provides a simple user interface (UI) to validate the syntax and structure of JSONLines feed file.
 Follow these steps to use the UI:

 - Launch the Bloomreach Data Validator using the command provided in the previous section.
 - In the UI, you will see the following options: